 To achieve its ends, an academic community requires the knowledge, integrity, and civility of its members.
 In turn, the community helps individuals develop habits and values that will enable them to achieve personal satisfaction and to contribute to a better world.
+All community members are encouraged to contribute to a student's holistic development by helping them develop critical thinking and judgment skills.
+In practice, the resolution of non-academic conduct cases may involve faculty, staff and students.
 This Student Conduct Code is designed to support a safe, honest, and inclusive community with a shared commitment to acting with mutual respect and forming the highest standards of ethics and morals among its members.
+It provides the necessary and appropriate actions to protect the safety and well-being of the campus community.
 It fosters the university's commitment to excellence, equity, and inclusion and affirms the shared values that make community life possible.
-Students with alleged violations of the Student Conduct Code should contact Student Conduct and Conflict Resolution Services to receive further information on conduct procedures.
+The policies and procedures set forth in this Student Conduct Code aim to educate American University's students, to repair harm that has occurred, and to provide a fair and equitable process for all parties.